IBM/telco-network-cloud-drivers/content/user-guides/cicd/introduction.md

 A basic getting started guide and instructions how to run a "hello world" demo is also installed to the Gogs server.
 You can learn more about the CI/CD Hub software [here](/user-guides/cicd/software).

-As stated above, development and build slave TNCO instances need to be in place and attached to the CI/CD Hub as appropriate, please follow LM installation guide and additional configuration detailed in the CI/CD Hub guide to "connect" LM instances:
+As stated above, development and build slave TNCO instances need to be in place and attached to the CI/CD Hub as appropriate, please follow TNCO installation guide and additional configuration detailed in the CI/CD Hub guide to "connect" TNCO instances:

 - **TNCO Design Tools**: TNCO instances for designing descriptors combined with the [LMCTL command line tool](/reference/lmctl) push/pull VNF or Network Service projects to the CI/CD Hub Git repository.